ca0v/ol3-lab/poc/README.md

 Render tiles where -2 <= current level - Z <= -2 to ensure an adaquately large marker can represent the cluster area.
 I use 2 assuming a square tile size of 256 as this leaves 64 x 64 pixels for the marker.

 ### Rule 2
-Render features where -3 <= current level - Z <= 3 to ensure a single feature is visible across 7 zoom levels.
-This assumes a 2D feature will fill at most 1024 x 1024 pixels but no more than 32 x 32 pixels.
+Render features where -3 <= current level - Z <= 4 to ensure a single feature is visible across 8 zoom levels.
+This assumes a 2D feature will fill at most 1024 x 1024 pixels but no less than 32 x 32 pixels.

 ## Computing Cluster Position

-To render clusters nearest to location they represent, several values must be known:
+To render clusters nearest to the location they represent, several values must be known:
 * `@c`: the center of the tile
 * `m`: the total mass of the tile
 * `vm`: the mass of the visible features within the tile